mirza-sheraz/mirza-sheraz/README.md

 - 🌱 I’m currently learning all about Cloud and AI/ML.

-- 👯 I’m looking to collaborate on Full Stack and AI/ML related projects.
+- 👯 I’m looking to collaborate on Full Stack Development and Data Science related projects.

 - 💬 Ask me about Full Stack and related technologies.